openshift/cluster-network-operator/README.md

 Any changes to the Cluster configuration are propagated down in to the Operator configuration.
 In the event of conflicts, the Operator configuration will be updated to match the Cluster configuration.

-For example, if you want to use OVN networking instead of the default SDN networking, do the following:
+For example, if you want to change the service network CIDR, do the following:

 Create the cluster using openshift-install and generate the install-config.
 Use a convenient directory for the cluster.
 ```
 $ openshift-install --dir=MY_CLUSTER create install-config
 ```
-Edit the MY_CLUSTER/install-config.yaml and change the `networkType:` to, for example, OVNKubernetes
+Edit the MY_CLUSTER/install-config.yaml and change first value under `serviceNetwork` to, for example, `10.144.0.0/16`.

 After that go on with the install.

-When you want to change the default networing parameters, for example, you want to use a different VXLAN port for OpenShiftSDN, then you will need to create the manifest files.
+When you want to change the default networing parameters, for example, you want to use a different MTU, then you will need to create the manifest files.

 ```
 $ openshift-install --dir=MY_CLUSTER create manifests
 ```
 The `MY_CLUSTER/manifests/cluster-network-02-config.yml` contains the cluster network operator configuration.
 It is the basis of the operator configuration and can't be changed.
-In particular the "networkType" can't be changed.
-See above for how to set the "networkType".

 The `cluster-network-02-config.yml` file is copied to a new file and that file is edited for new configuration.
 ```